Submitting An App To Play Store

 Create App

-Before you move to app publish for free, you need to create the app in the best way possible.
-Clicking on Create app will lead you here.:
+Before you move to app publish for free, ensuring you meet all app Play Store requirements, you need to create the app in the best way possible.
+Clicking on Create app as part of the process how to tutorial for submitting an Android app will lead you here.

 The first part of creating an app is adding details of your app.